Joan Osborne: Career

 Osborne released the studio album Little Wild One in September 2008.
 She performed as a guest vocalist on Sgt.
 Pepper Live, the 2009 album and DVD by Cheap Trick.
 In 2010, she was awarded the Woman of Achievement Award from Women's Project Theater.
 She performed with The Waybacks at Merlefest, 2011, during the Hillside Album hour, featuring The Allman Brothers' Eat a Peach.

 In 2010, Osborne again produced an album for the Holmes Brothers on Alligator Records, Feed My Soul, which featured contributions from keyboard player Glenn Patscha.

-Her album Bring It on Home was released on March 27, 2012.
+Her album Bring It On Home was released on March 27, 2012.
 It is a collection of vintage blues and soul covers, and it received a 2013 Grammy Awards nomination for Best Blues Album.
 In September 2012, Osborne was featured in a campaign called "30 Songs / 30 Days" to support Half the Sky: Turning Oppression into Opportunity for Women Worldwide, a multi-platform media project inspired by Nicholas Kristof and Sheryl WuDunn's book.

 Osborne was a member of Trigger Hippy, along with Steve Gorman, Tom Bukovac, Jackie Greene, and Nick Govrik.
 The band released their debut album on September 30, 2014.
 She announced her departure from the group on her blog in October 2018.

 On October 31, 2015, Osborne and Mavis Staples performed in Washington, D.C. at The George Washington University's Lisner Auditorium as part of their Solid Soul Tour.

 Osborne has a long history of political activism, in particular with Planned Parenthood Federation of America.
 She began volunteering as a PPFA clinic escort in NYC in the 1980s, has organized benefit concerts for the group, and was honored as a PPFA "Woman of the Year" in 1997 after she promoted Planned Parenthood from the Lilith Fair stage in Houston, TX, despite being expressly forbidden to do so by the arena's owners, who then blacklisted her from the venue.

 Osborne released the original album Love and Hate in 2014 and followed up in 2017 with Songs of Bob Dylan, another cover album.
 In 2020, she published Trouble and Strife, and in 2022, she issued the live compilation Radio Waves.
+In 2023, Osborne released the studio album Nobody Owns You.